Skip to main content

 Abstract

-This document introduces the utilization of EVPN Multi-Chassis Link
+This document describes the use of EVPN Multi-Chassis Link

-Aggregation Group (MC-LAG) technology to enhance network availability
+Aggregation Group (MC-LAG) technology to improve network availability

-and load balancing for various L3 services in EVPN.
+and load balancing for Layer 3 (L3) services with EVPN.
+In this

 Requirements Language